microsoft/malmo/scripts/python-wheel/README.md

     *	For [Ubuntu Linux](https://github.com/Microsoft/malmo/blob/package/doc/install_linux.md) these are follows:
         `python3-pip ffmpeg openjdk-8-jdk git`,
-        We’ll add more Linux flavours here soon but meanwhile the docker build scripts are a good place to start.
+        We'll add more Linux flavours here soon but meanwhile the docker build scripts are a good place to start.

     *	Windows - please use the [Powershell scripts](https://github.com/Microsoft/malmo/blob/package/doc/install_windows.md) to install dependencies.
         (The dependencies are python3, ffmpeg, 7zip and Java8.
 You also need to have git installed.)